Driver using SuperTrucker pretrip assistant on a Peterbilt fleet truck

 APL funds the full platform

 Return: founding ownership in a category-defining fleet AI platform positioned to clear hundreds of millions in revenue.
-60-second handicap on every Common Ground post — loads, lanes, and shipper contracts — perpetual and confidential.
+60-second handicap on every Engine post — loads, lanes, and shipper contracts — perpetual and confidential.
 Ships in 90 days.
 No carrier after you gets these terms.

-• Full platform: Pretrip + OTR Diagnostics replacement + Clockwatcher ELD + Common Ground
+• Full platform: Pretrip + OTR Diagnostics replacement + ELD + Engine

 • APL named as founding partner on every SuperTrucker material we ship